Skip to content

 5. Reporting and Verification

-A Pragmatic Note for Smaller Exporters
+A Pragmatic Note for Smaller Importers

 How Birasyo Maps to CBAM